End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Experiments

-The ACE strategy is one of the most common approach based on traditional signal processing.
-It serves as the baseline for performance comparison.
-The ASE-ECS model is an audio-only system in which self-attention replaces the cross-attention mechanism used in the AVSE-ECS model.
+The third experiment compares three CI network implementations: ECS (Fig. \ref{fig:Arch_comp}(a)), ASE-ECS (Fig. \ref{fig:Arch_comp}(b)), and AVSE-ECS (Fig. \ref{fig:Arch_comp}(c)), with the common ACE coding strategy as the baseline.
+Apart from the ECS model without the SE function, the ASE-ECS model is an audio-only system in which self-attention replaces the cross-attention mechanism used in the AVSE-ECS model.
 AVSE-ECS, the proposed end-to-end CI system, is evaluated using both the pre-trained method and the joint training method.
 For all experiments, ${\alpha}$ is set to 1, and in the joint training setup, ${\beta}$ is set to 0.5.